nhaar/Waddle-Forever/guide/GUIDE.md

 # Settings

+Currently, the only way to edit settings is to do it manually.
+In future updates, you will be able to do this from inside the client.

 After you play the game once, a file called `settings.toml` will appear.
 You can open the file and change the settings.
 Currently, two settings are available:

 - `30fps`, set to `true` if you want to play in 30 FPS.